alexelkinx/iot-essentials/README.md

 ### Project Overview

-In **Lab 1**, I developed a simple **Blink Example** application using the ESP-IDF framework to blink an LED connected to a GPIO pin.
+In **Lab 1**, I developed a simple **Blink application** using the ESP-IDF framework to blink an LED connected to a GPIO pin.
 This lab serves as an introduction to GPIO handling and the ESP-IDF build system.

 ### Key Features: